boslab/sourstuff-class/readme.md

 # Activity: making sauerkraut

-Making sauerkraut is fun and easy to do at home and it requires no special equipment.
+Making sauerkraut is fun and easy to do at home.
+A batch can easily last a year if kept clean and cold.
+It requires no special equipment beyond

+- a chopping knife and cutting board,
+- a tablespoon of non-iodized sea salt,
+- a pot with half gallon (2–3 qt kraut) or gallon (6–8 qt) capacity,
+- plenty of fresh water, and
+- a tablespoon of Greek yoghurt (recommended).

 The best part is that the same technique can be used on almost any combination of vegetables.
+If you don't know where to start, young children are reported to love fermented carrot–ginger sticks.
+It's like a fancy version of carrot sticks that goes bad slow, cheap to make and much healthier.

 ## The lactate dehydrogenase pathway